fehler/ux-foundations/ux-foundations-outline.md

 Chapter 1: Research
 -------------------

 This section is critical.
 It’s about aligning everything you do with your users’ needs.
-It's about the ‘U’ in UX.
-It also stresses the fact that users are humans (i.e. not some abstract concept, 'users').
+It’s about the ‘U’ in UX.
+It also stresses the fact that users are humans (i.e. not some abstract concept, ‘users’).

 We need to stress that design flows from the problem and that we can define the problem effectively if we create a research toolbox comprised of both quantitative and qualitative methods.

-I'd suggest I outline a number of different user research methods, tools that readers can use to inform their design.
+I’d suggest I outline a number of different user research methods, tools that readers can use to inform their design.
 We might also include links to downloadable worksheets for these tools so that the book feels rounded.

 It would be nice to have worksheets ([likethis](https://www.dropbox.com/s/v16c8urdh5satho/ux-worksheets-like-this.pdf?dl=0) – branded with Smashing’s cat – similar to the ones I’ve been doing for Tiny Books.
 This frames the book as one part of a learning system, which might also include slide decks?